zerospiel/docs/docs/faq/index.md

 **Q: What is the best way to upgrade the Kubernetes version of a {{{ docsVersionInfo.k0rdentName }}} child cluster?**

 A: The simplest way to change the Kubernetes version of a specific child cluster is by updating the `ClusterDeployment` object.
-Set the `spec.config.k0s.version` value to the desired Kubernetes version.
+Where to updated it depends on the `ClusterTemplate` on which the `ClusterDeployment` is based.
+For example, for built-in AWS, Azure, GCP, OpenStack, and Vsphere cluster templates (both standalone and hosted) you set the `spec.config.k0s.version` value to the desired Kubernetes version.
+For EKS, and AKS, you set `kubernetes.version`, and for GKE you set the `version` value.
+Note that this applies to built-in templates only; Custom templates may have another parameter exposed to represent the Kubernetes version.

 If you change the Kubernetes version used in a `ClusterTemplate`, all `ClusterDeployments` based on that template will be upgraded to the new version.